lcscarv/bank-churn-project/README.md

 ```
+If you are not using VSCode or prefer to manually load environment variables in the code, you can use the dotenv library to load the .env file since Python does not natively support this. **Remember that using this library requires code changes**.

 In case you don't want to apply any code changes, you can make use of the following alternatives:

 **Setting Environment Variables Directly in the Terminal - Linux/macOS**